brabadu/tanok/README.md

-# tanok
+# tanok 💃
-Glue between React & rx.js, inspired by Elm Architecture.
+State management for React using Rx.js and Elm Architecture inspiration.

-/You could start with [Elm Architecture Tutorial](https://github.com/evancz/elm-architecture-tutorial/), there's more info/
+You could start with [Elm Architecture Tutorial](https://github.com/evancz/elm-architecture-tutorial/), there's more info

 Elm Architecture gives you a way to build complex UI with everything we'd like to have these days.
-Unidirectional data flow, separation of concerns, fast HTML rendering.
+Unidirectional data flow, separation of concerns, usable child components and fast HTML rendering.

 **tanok** let's you do the same with JavaScript, React and Rx.js.

-> **tanok** is also slavic circle dance BTW.
+> **tanok** is also slavic circle dance

+# Installation

+`npm install tanok`

+# Usage

 To start with something small and simple we'll make a counter (see file `/examples/simple/simple.js`).
 First we need a place to store our data.